Male Infertility Clinical Presentation

 Varicocele

 A varicocele is a dilation of the veins of the pampiniform plexus of the scrotum.
 Although varicoceles are present in 15% of the male population, a varicocele is considered the most common correctable cause of infertility (30-35%) and the most common cause of secondary (acquired) infertility (75-85%).
 Varicoceles are observed more commonly on the left side than the right.
-Those with isolated right-sided varicoceles should be evaluated for retroperitoneal pathology.
+Patients with isolated right-sided varicoceles should be evaluated for retroperitoneal pathology.

 Patients with a grade 1-3 varicocele (visible or palpable) associated with infertility should consider having the varicocele repaired.
-After repair, 40-70% of patients have improved semen parameters, while 40% are able to achieve a pregnancy without other interventions.
+After repair, 40-70% of patients have improved semen parameters, while 40% are able to impregnate their partner without other interventions.
 Those with a varicocele diagnosable only on scrotal ultrasonography have subclinical varicoceles and will likely not benefit from repair.
-Adolescents with a varicocele and testicular atrophy or lack of growth should similarly consider repair.
-Controversy exists regarding whether to routinely repair an adolescent varicocele not associated with testicular atrophy.
+[38] Adolescents with a varicocele and testicular atrophy or lack of growth should similarly consider repair.

 In those with azoospermia and a varicocele, sperm may appear after repair in up to one third, but most of these men return to an azoospermic state within a few months.
 If sperm appears, these men should be offered cryopreservation.